Pouja/configuring-esm/docs/blog.md

 When using `nodenext` value you can still output to both CommonJS format and ESM format, you only need to change the `format` property in `esbuild` and you have to make sure to not set the `type` property in the package.json file.

-If you are not intending on publishing and if all your libraries/framework support ESM, which Jest does poorly right now, I would recommend to setting the `type` property to `module` and use the `.mts` file extension.
+If you are not intending on publishing and if all your libraries/framework support ESM, which Jest does do quite well right now, I would recommend to setting the `type` property to `module` and use the `.mts` file extension.
 You will notice  that you have to use `.mjs` when importing a relative file.
 Do not worry, you are not importing a javascript file, Typescript will automatically search for any `.mts` file with the same module name.
-It is confusing, people have complained about this behavior, but it is what it is.
+It is confusing, people have [complained]() about this behavior, but it is what it is.

 ## CJS vs ESM
 Now you know how you can transition, but how much will the difference be?